hydephp/develop/docs/creating-content/documentation-pages.md

 ### Using flattened output paths

 If this setting is set to true, Hyde will output all documentation pages into the same configured documentation output directory.
-This means that you can use the automatic directory based grouping feature, but still have a "flat" output structure.
+This means that you can use the automatic directory-based grouping feature, but still have a "flat" output structure.
 Note that this means that you can't have two documentation pages with the same filename or navigation menu label as they will overwrite each other.

 If you set this to false, Hyde will match the directory structure of the source files (just like all other pages).